marypopa/MS-LesionSegmentation-Xdataset/README.md

 # MS-LesionSegmentation-Xdataset
-Code for paper Towards Generalizable Multiple Sclerosis Lesion Segmentation Models
+Code and models for the paper Towards Generalizable Multiple Sclerosis Lesion Segmentation Models  will be made available upon publication of the paper.